zxcvbn-ts/zxcvbn/docs/guide/framework-examples/README.md

 ```

 # nuxt
-Use a module to define the options.
-A plugin would result in multiple calls because the server executes them for each request
+Use a module to define the options on the server side or/and a client only plugin for the client.
+Most of the time you don't need to add the module because the user works only on the client and doesn't type passwords for the server renderer.

 /modules/zxcvbn.ts
 ```ts